Vidhyadharan24/ShimmerView/README.md

 ## Overview

-SwiftUI implementation of shimmering effect.
+ShimmerView is a SwiftUI implementation of Facebook shimmering effect.
+It's implemented as a SwiftUI view modifier allowing developers to add shimmering effect to any of SwiftUI View in a single line.

 ### Preview Samples